nextcloud/documentation/admin_manual/installation/source_installation.rst

 ---------------------------------------

-If you are using Windows, the easiest way to get Nextcloud up and running is using a `Nextcloud virtual machine (VM) <https://github.com/nextcloud/vm>`_.
+If you are using Windows, the easiest way to get Nextcloud up and running is using a virtual machine (VM).
+There are two options:

+* Enterprise/SMB appliance

+Nextcloud GmbH maintains a free appliance built on the `Univention Corporate Server (UCS) <https://www.univention.com/products/univention-app-center/app-catalog/nextcloud/>`_ with easy graphical setup and web-based administration.
+It includes user management via LDAP, can replace an existing Active Directory setup and has optional ONLYOFFICE and Collabora Online integration, with many more applications available for easy and quick install.

+It can be installed on hardware or ran in a virtual machine using VirtualBox, VMWare (ESX) and KVM images.

+Download the the Appliance here:

+- `Univention Corporate Server (UCS) <https://www.univention.com/products/univention-app-center/app-catalog/nextcloud/>`_

+* Home user/SMB appliance

-The VMs are maintained by `T&M Hansson IT <https://www.hanssonit.se/>`_ and several different versions are offered.
+A `community VM <https://github.com/nextcloud/vm >`_ is maintained by `T&M Hansson IT <https://www.hanssonit.se/>`_ and several different versions are offered.
 The main version is for VMware version 10 and it comes in different sizes.
 The standard size is 40 GB but you can also download a 500 GB, 1 TB, or a 2 TB version.
 T&M Hansson IT also provides a Hyper-V version for Hyper-V users.

 For complete instructions and downloads see: